-http://info.westberks.gov.uk/index.aspx?articleid=27929 (see www.westberks.gov.uk/index.aspx?articleid=1252)
+http://info.westberks.gov.uk/index.aspx?articleid=27929

 2.2 Provision of financial information and reports

 Schools are required to provide the LA with details of anticipated and actual expenditure and income, in a form determined by the authority, compatible with the Consistent Financial Reporting framework.
 This information must be provided within one month of each quarter end (i.e. by 31 July, 31 October, 31 January and 30 April) unless: